-In a school of 1373 students, it is important that each individual feels secure, confident and valued.
+In a school of over 1400 students, it is important that each individual feels secure, confident and valued.
 Our pastoral system is designed to do just that.

-On entry to our school, each student is allocated to one of four houses: St Bede, St Aidan, St Cuthbert or St Oswald.
+On entry to our school, each student is allocated to one of five houses: St Bede, St Aidan, St Cuthbert, St Hild or St Oswald.
 Working under the general co-ordination of a Head of House, each teacher has pastoral responsibility for a group of around 25/30 students.
 Through a planned pastoral programme, the teacher addresses the social and emotional needs of students and supports their learning and development.

 Progress in learning is also enhanced by a system of target setting, supported by a team of Pastoral Mentors who ensure that each individual is provided with the necessary help to achieve their potential.